MSIM Application Process

 Note: Office hours for the Information School and Graduate School are 8 a.m. to 5 p.m.
 Monday-Friday.
 Staff from these offices will not be available outside of these times to answer questions.
 If the deadline listed falls on a weekend, please contact the appropriate office during business hours with questions.

-For each round, the MyGrad application and all application materials possible, including recommendations, should be submitted by the stated deadline.
+For each round, the Application for Graduate Study and all application materials possible, including recommendations, should be submitted by the stated deadline.
 Review and/or consideration of incomplete applications or late materials is at the discretion of the MSIM admissions committee.
 If application materials are missing due to circumstances beyond the applicant's control, the committee will take that into consideration and make its judgment based on the information available.

 Autumn 2022 Mid-Career MSIM Admissions Timeline: Residential Applicants

-The 2021 process will have four rounds of review, based on four application deadlines.
+The 2022 process will have five rounds of review, based on four application deadlines.

 |Deadline||Decision notification||Response date|